willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 On some PCs, the default voice capture gain for your headset-connected microphone may be set too low.
 If you experience unreliable speech commands or dictation, you can try running the Microphone Setup troubleshooter.
 You can reach this troubleshooter through the **Settings** > **Time & Language** > **Speech**, then click "Get Started" in the "Microphone" section.
 To affect the microphone you use for Windows Mixed Reality, you have to do this through the Desktop app in the Windows Mixed Reality home while wearing the headset.
 Select the appropriate endpoint in the troubleshooter wizard.

-### I only have one audio headset and I want to use it for both Desktop and my HMD
+### I only have one audio headset and I want to use it for both Desktop and my headset

-There is no way to use the audio device connected to (or part of) the HMD for audio playback when the device is not worn.
-If you only have one audio headset and not an HMD with built in headphones, you may want to connect the audio headset to the host PC instead of the HMD.
+There is no way to use the audio device connected to (or part of) the headset for audio playback when the device is not worn.
+If you only have one audio headset and not an headset with built in headphones, you may want to connect the audio headset to the host PC instead of the headset.
 Then you must turn off "switch to headset audio" in the MRP settings.